 Keanan Duffty, Program Director of MPS Fashion Management, in conversation with leaders in fashion editorial, retail, product development, and ethical and sustainable sourcing practices.

-The Master of Professional Studies (MPS) is a graduate degree that, like a traditional master’s degree (Master of Arts or Master of Science), features rigorous discipline-specific study but focuses more directly on specialized professional skills that
+The Master of Professional Studies (MPS) is a graduate degree that, like a traditional master’s degree (Master of Arts or Master of Science), requires rigorous discipline-specific study but focuses more directly on specialized professional skills that

 can be applied immediately in business settings.